HL7/davinci-crd/input/pagecontent/deviations.md

     "extension": {
       "davinci-crd.configuration-options": [
         {
-          "code": "priorauth",
+          "code": "coverage-info",
           "type": "boolean",
-          "name": "Prior authorization",
+          "name": "Coverage Information",
-          "description": "Provides indications of whether prior authorization is required for the proposed order", "default": true
+          "description": "Information related to the patient's coverage, including whether a service is covered, requires prior authorization, is approved without seeking prior authorization, and/or requires additional documentation or data collection", "default": true
         }, {
-          "code": "prior-auth-form",
+          "code": "therapy-alternatives-opt",
           "type": "boolean",
-          "name": "Prior Authorization Forms",
-          "description": "Indicates any forms that should be completed as part of a prior authorization process", "default": true
+          "name": "Optional Therapy Alternatives",
+          "description": "Are there alternative therapies that have better coverage and/or are lower-cost for the patient", "default": true
         }, {
-          "code": "alt-drug",
+          "code": "therapy-alternatives-req",
           "type": "boolean",
-          "name": "Alternative therapy",
-          "description": "Provides recommendations for alternative therapy with equivalent/similar clinical effect for which the patient has better coverage, that will incur lesser cost", "default": true
-        }, {
-          "code": "first-line",
-          "type": "boolean",
-          "name": "First-line therapy",
+          "name": "Required Therapy Alternatives",
-          "description": "Provides alternative therapies that must be tried prior to the selected medication to receive coverage for the selected medication", "default": true
+          "description": "Are there alternative therapies that must be tried first prior to coverage being available for the proposed therapy", "default": true
         }, {
           "code": "max-cards",